AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Design.rst

 ----------------------------------------------------------------
 Our first step is to see if we can get constant head out of a simple system.
 The most simple flow control system is a bucket or tank with a hole in it.
 This system is too coarse to provide constant head.
 One step above that is a bucket or tank with a valve.
 This is where we begin our search for constant head.

-Using the setup of in the image below, we derive the following equation for flow :math:`Q` through the valve as a function of time :math:`t`. `The derivation is found here, <https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Flow%20Control%20and%20Measurement/FCM_Derivation_flow_through_tank_with_a_valve.md>`_ you are advised to read through it if you are confused about this equation.
+Using the setup of in the image below, we derive the following equation for flow :math:`Q` through the valve as a function of time :math:`t`. `The derivation is found here: :ref:`flow_for_a_tank_with_a_valve` you are advised to read through it if you are confused about this equation.

 .. math::